A complete guide to the Notion AI connector for Jira

 For example, you could ask things like:

-• "Why is the checkout feature broken?"
+• "What is the current status of the checkout feature update?"

 Setup requirements and data handling for the Notion AI connector for Jira